Things to do in Villefranche-sur-Mer

 Villefranche-sur-Mer is a charming little town on the French Riviera that should definitely be on your bucket list if you’re in the south of France.
-There are so many things to do in Villefranche-sur-mer, but it is also perfect even if you’re in the mood to do absolutely nothing.
+Nestled along the sparkling French Riviera, is a picturesque coastal gem that offers a perfect blend of old-world charm, Mediterranean beauty, and unforgettable experiences.
+Whether you’re drawn by its pastel-hued buildings, serene beaches, or vibrant local culture, this enchanting town right next door to Nice is a must-visit destination.
+There are many things to do in Villefranche-sur-mer, but it is also perfect even if you’re in the mood to do absolutely nothing.

 Villefranche-sur-Mer from above